itstaraking/JavaScript-Candidate-Profile/README.md

 # Candidate Description, with added bonus of a Javascript example :)
 A webpage with some CSS, and Javascript = a great opportunity to provide snapshot of myself as a candidate.
-Looking forward to speaking with you
+Looking forward to speaking with you!

 ### Code Preview